 Don’t let this cold Banff winter scare you away, though!
 Because of the relative dryness of the air in Banff, the extreme temperatures are more bearable than at first glance.

 This chilly weather is doable, as long as you pack and plan appropriately!
-And better yet, with a high likelihood of precipitation during the winter months, Banff always has snow during December, January, and February!
+With a high likelihood of precipitation during the winter months, Banff always has snow during December, January, and February!

-This snow makes for a magical winter wonderland, and we promise that the weather itself opens doors for Banff winter activities and even more special experience!
-Don’t forget, though, that November and March can be cold and experience snow as well– so just keep an eye out on that snow, ice, and frost when you begin traveling, packing, and planning!
+This snow creates a magical winter wonderland.
+Don’t forget, though, that November and March can be cold and experience snow as well.
+Keep an eye out for snow, ice, and frost when you begin traveling, packing, and planning!

-As mentioned, January and December are typically the coldest months for the city.
-This mountain town can remain below freezing all day long, with drops late into the night.
-Travelers should be especially aware and careful of the wind chill, as temperatures can feel up to ten degrees colder with those harsh winds.
+January and December are typically the coldest months for the city.
+This mountain town can remain below freezing all day long with drops late into the night.
+Be aware of the wind chill as temperatures can feel up to ten degrees colder with those harsh winds.

-Daylight can last as long as up to eight hours during December, which means you have some good time during the day to experience the higher, warmer temperatures!
-But once night arrives, make sure you are bundled up and prepared for that wind chill and dropping temperatures.
+Daylight can last as long as eight hours during December.
+This means you have time during the day to experience the higher, warmer temperatures.
+But once night arrives, make sure you are bundled up and prepared for dropping temperatures.